The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 creating a pronounced sweet-sour balance.

-like cumin, coriander, and turmeric.
-Goda masala includes spices like
+alongside basic spices like cumin, coriander, and turmeric.
+Goda masala

 - Lentils: